bpptkg/bulletin/webobs_patch/README.md

 # ============================== END BLOCK =====================================
 ```

-If you add synchronous code in the tigger scripts, it may block current
+If you add synchronous code in the trigger scripts, it may block current
 operation.
-It can give an effect of longer loading in web browser when operator
+It can make longer loading in web browser when operator try to pick
-try to pick or modify an event.
+or modify an event.

 ## How It Works